 Pieces are written, shot and edited by students at Florida International University who function as members of the South Florida News Service.
 The work — text, video, sound and multimedia — is overseen and published by its news director, a professional with nearly two decades of daily journalism experience.
 In addition to the work of SFNS staffers and freelancers, pieces produced within FIU’s journalism program are eligible for publication on SFNS.

-The project, now in its seventh year, is in keeping with the “teaching hospital” philosophy of the School of Journalism and Mass Communication.
+The project is now in its eighth year.
 It is imperative, we believe, that students learn our shared craft by doing.
 By producing stories as bona fide members of the fourth estate, our reporters learn more, and learn faster, than they would solely with classroom instruction.

 This benefits students as well as the media outlets they hope to join.
 We work closely with local media outlets to make sure our reporters are producing high-quality work on topics of relevance to South Florida’s readers, viewers and listeners.